jasonklarsen/jasonklarsen.github.io/_posts/2013-11-02-using_sbt_jasmine_with_heroku.md

   .dependsOn(uri("git://github.com/guardian/sbt-jasmine-plugin.git#1.0"))
 ```

-Locally, SBT resolves the project fine, but using the git-based workflow of Heroku (which is pretty sweet in general), this doesn't seem to work.
+Locally, sbt resolves the project fine, but using the git-based workflow of Heroku (which is pretty sweet in general), this doesn't seem to work.
 Rather than rock the boat and try something extra-clever (like hooking fancy [``before_deploy`` scripting][scripting] into my Travis CI build), I sought out a solution that better fit into the Heroku workflow.

 I found [this tumblr post][post] that described a similar situation with a library dependency.
 (That post goes through a lot more detail than I do here, and do read it for a more step-by-step walkthrough of the problem.)